amcaar/try.github.io/_pages/about.md

 This development has been supported by the following research projects:

-* BigCLOE under grant reference TIN2016-79951-R
+* Big Data and High Performance Computing over Elastic Multi-Clouds (BigCLOE) under grant reference TIN2016-79951-R, founded by the Spanish Ministerio de Economia, Industria y Competitividad.

 Publications would be listed here in the future.